LucasDelfino92/morrowindsharp/modlist.md

 - [**Realistic Repair**](https://www.nexusmods.com/morrowind/mods/46673) by Merlord: overhauls the repair mechanic, by making it so that repair hammers can only be used by activating an anvil, and prongs used by activating a forge.
 Optionally, when an NPC dies, all their equipped gear is damaged to <20% condition.
   - Hide/disable **Realistic_Repair_Optional.esp**.
 - [**Realistic Repair - Add-on**](https://www.nexusmods.com/morrowind/mods/47461) by Merlord and Corsair83: currently hidden.
-- [**Religions Elaborated**](https://www.nexusmods.com/morrowind/mods/47843) by Caeris: adds supply chests, missing temple markers, healing services to healers, disallows you to be a member of both Tribunal Temple and Imperial Cult, adds roleplay options to *some* persuasion quests, and decentralizes the Imperial Cult quests away from Ebonheart.
-  - Only install the **No Quest Changes** optional file.
-Quest changes are beyond the scope of this mod list.
 - [**Retroactive Health Gain**](https://www.nexusmods.com/morrowind/mods/47959) by hardek: increases health upon level up as though endurance was at its current value for past levels.
 - [**Security Enhanced**](https://www.nexusmods.com/morrowind/mods/47038) by OperatorJack: adds hotkeys for lockpicks and probes, as well as hotkey cycling options, ordering options, and auto-equip options for activating locked or trapped objects.
-- [**Service Requirements Lore**](https://www.nexusmods.com/morrowind/mods/45567) by Vanhikes and dungeom: factions will limit their services based on faction affiliation and rank.
-  - This mod is incorrectly packaged.
-Set **Service Requirements Lore** as the proper **Data** directory in MO2.
 - [**Silence**](https://www.nexusmods.com/morrowind/mods/37921?) by Jyggalag117: the player will not be able to speak to NPCs when silenced.
 - [**Smart Ammo**](https://www.nexusmods.com/morrowind/mods/47383?) by abot: ammo autoequip while bow/crossbow/thrown weapon readied.
 It will remember and prefer last hand-picked ammo if pressing Alt while equipping it.
 - [**Soul Gems at Ghostgate**](https://www.nexusmods.com/morrowind/mods/47340) by Gavrilo93: adds a merchant to Ghostgate, Temple who will sell you soul gems and soul trap scrolls.
 Especially convenient for completing the Pilgrimages of the Seven Graces.